Vyral/vicky-durandisse/_posts/2018-10-30-why-is-this-the-best-time-of-year-for-homebuyers-and-sellers.md

 {% include pullquote.html %}

 **As far as homebuyers are concerned, this is also a good time for them to get involved in the market.** Many home sellers are under the impression that nobody is going to look at their home during this time of year.
-These sellers are highly motivated during this time of year and will be easier to negotiate with than they will be in spring and summer, when there is a plethora of buyers and multiple-offer situations.
+These sellers are highly motivated during this time of year and will be easier to negotiate with than they will be in spring and summer when there is a plethora of buyers and multiple-offer situations.
 Interest rates have gone up a bit in the past year, but they haven’t risen too far.
 Homes are still affordable, and this is a perfect time to buy.&nbsp;

 **Economic reports are indicating that rates will continue to go up, meaning that buyer pools will shrink and homes will become more expensive.** Getting into the market now will result in the perfect time for you to get into the real estate market whether you’re a buyer or seller.